NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Time-sharing of a car (an asset) creates value

 The next picture shows Philips time-sharing one channel bio-amplifier hardware between IBP and Temperature measurements, and there was no sharing of connector socket; this is exactly the opposite of what Nihon Kohden is doing.
-The said manufacturer merely ensures physically it is not possible to make use of both the PRESS and the TEMP socket at the same time.
+The said manufacturer merely ensures physically it is not possible to make use of both the PRESS and the TEMP socket at the same time, and the purpose is to make it possible for the same hardware to be used for different purpose at different time.

-If you happened to harbor the misconception there are monitoring hardware embedded in the NIHON KOHDEN Smart Cables, we are going to show here beyond any doubt there is absolutely no active electronics in the Smart Cables.
+So, do you really think there are monitoring hardware embedded in the NIHON KOHDEN Smart Cables?
+This is just a myth and we are going to show you beyond any doubt, there is absolutely no active electronics in the Smart Cables.

 What do the manufacturer mean by this statement?